-The bpostgroup's Integrated Annual Report 2022 has been prepared with reference to the GRI Standards.
+The bpostgroup's Integrated Annual Report 2022 has been prepared in accordance with the GRI Standards.
 Our materiality analysis and GRI content index for this report can be found in the appendix: GRI content index and appendix: materiality and stakeholder dialogue sections of this report, as well as on our website.